 MILL HILL JAZZ CLUB – The Mill Hill Jazz Club has been providing live jazz of the highest standard to North West London for many years and is for everyone with a passion for live jazz, blues and soul.
 If you like jazz, the Mill Hill Jazz Club is the place to hang out.
 Every Wednesday from 8.30pm.
 The Golf Clubhouse, 100 Barnet Way, London NW7 3AL www.millhilljazzclub.
 Admission £8 members, £9 guests unless stated otherwise.

 KiX Jazz Orchestra.
 17 piece band plus Kate Daniels on vocals.
 Repertoire includes a wide variety of Latin, Swing Standards, Fusion and Originals.
-To see when and where they are on next visit their new website at https://www.kixjazzorchestra.co.uk/schedule
+To see when and where they are on next search for Kix Jazz Orchestra and go to the Schedule tab on their website.